 - Django is hard to learn and hence, you will not find as many tech professionals who are skilled Django developers.

 - It is old-fashioned, highly complex, and cannot produce powerful results for an eCommerce website.

 - It enjoys the support of a huge community.

-- As it is offered by Microsoft, any changes in their policy will affect all the projects based on this framework.
+- As it is offered by Microsoft, any changes in their company policy and procedure manual will affect all the projects based on this framework.

 - It can get pretty costly as you add new features to the .NET bundle.